November 1, 2020 – Dia de los Muertos

 - The first wave in 1918 killed 3-5 million globally, the 2nd wave in 1919 killed 20-50 million.
 Food for thought…

 The ‘hood is quiet today.
 Thinking about Mom a lot today.
 I make good progress on Kate’s dress.
-Dinner at Payne and Marie’s house was very traditional, served on good china with silver cutlery.
+Dinner at Payne and Marie’s house was very traditional, served on good china with silver cutlery and the first meal I’ve had, seated at a table, in months.
 The setting resembled a Rockwell painting.
 Movies and pie end a nearly perfect day.

 November 27, 2020